Friday, April 19, 2024

 It still took another hour, or so, for the moon to move away completely and the warmth of the late afternoon returned.

 This was the first total eclipse of the sun I've ever seen and it was definitely spectacular.
 When the sun's corona burst out around the moon cheers went up along the lake shore all the way from the gigantic crowd at Point Pelee.
 Of course, we joined the cheering.
-Many thanks to my friend, who arranged all the details of the rental and chose and ideal location.
+Many thanks to my friend, who arranged all the details of the rental and chose the ideal location.

 No comments: